allenhyp/CarND-Path-Planning-Project/README.md

 ## Implementation

-In order to achieve the goel of this project quickly, I utilized the additional header file [spline.h](./src/spline.h) from [this page](http://kluge.in-chemnitz.de/opensource/spline/), while the rest of the implemetation was in [main.cpp](./src/main.cpp).
+In order to achieve the goel of this project quickly, I utilized the additional header file [spline.h](./src/spline.h) from [this page](http://kluge.in-chemnitz.de/opensource/spline/), and followed the steps in the project QA video, while the rest of the implemetation was in [main.cpp](./src/main.cpp).
 Meanwhile, taking advatage of that Udacity provided a number of helper functions in [helpers.h](./src/helpers.h), we can finish the task even easier.

 My implementation could be divided into two steps:
 1. Prediction and decision based on the current status and the environment sensed by the sensor